MBODM/AspNetCoreNodeLike/README.md

 #### Final words:

 Most interessting stuff happens in "MainController.cs" file.
 The example is rather small and clumsy, to keep things simple and obvious.
-There are a few comments in MainController, that follow what i said above.
+There are a few comments in MainController, following what i said above.
 Also there is a comment, showing how to quickly test the API with some simple cURL call.

 Dont expect much here.
 It was just some tiny test for myself. :)